 A shareholder, commonly referred to as a stockholder, is any person, company, or institution that owns at least one share of a company’s stock.
-Because shareholders are a company's owners, they reap the benefits of the company's successes in the form of increased stock valuation.
+Shareholders are owners of the company, they reap the benefits of the company's success in the form of increased stock valuation.

-If the company does poorly and the price of its stock declines, however, shareholders can lose money.
+If the company performs poorly and the price of its stock declines, then the shareholders can lose money.

 Unlike the owners of sole proprietorships or partnerships, corporate shareholders are not personally liable for the company's debts and other financial obligations.
 If the company becomes insolvent, its creditors cannot demand payment from shareholders.